Why am I feeling lonely in a relationship ?

 A minimalist illustration of a man and a woman sitting back-to-back on a gray sofa, both looking at their phones with empty thought bubbles above them, separated by a faint vertical line symbolizing an emotional barrier.

-Loneliness is a “Lack of Person” problem.
-Or at least, this is what we are socialized to believe from our very first Disney movie.
-To be fair, the message is not entirely wrong: if our life is devoid of people, we do have a loneliness problem.
-As the saying goes, we are social animals.
+We are socialized to believe loneliness is a “lack of person” problem.
+To be fair, the message is not entirely wrong: if our lives are devoid of people, we do have a loneliness problem.
+We are social animals, as the saying goes.

 If this is where you are right now, let me start by saying two things.
 First, what you are feeling is very common, even if nobody at the dinner party is talking about it.
 Second, there is nothing broken about you.
 Loneliness is not a sign that you, or even your relationship, are a failure; it’s a signal from a part of you trying to tell you something important.